4 Best Treks In Peru

 The walk starts in Tinki and finishes at Pacchanta, where there are warm mineral springs then to drive to Ollantaytambo where there is still some original incan streets which is a good way to explore before taking the train to Machu Picchu.

-Follow the pathways of the Inca to the Sacred City of Machu Picchu, passing ancient tambo lost cities and breathing in pure mountain air by the lungful on any of these alternatives to the classic Inca Trail.
+Follow the pathways of the Incans to the Sacred City of Machu Picchu, passing ancient (tambo) lost cities and breathing in pure mountain air by the lungful on any of these alternatives to the classic Inca Trail.
 Many travellers interested in trekking Peru have questions about the experience and the planning process.
-Check out a few of the most common ones here.
+Shoot us an email to assist you on any trips above.
 And happy trekking!